 What Makes Metal Braces so Effective

-After Dr. Vo fits a patient with traditional metal braces, the archwire begins to apply a light, constant pressure on the teeth, forcing them to reposition.
-When the patient returns to our office for future periodic visits, Dr. Vo will fit the patient with varying types and sizes of archwire, gradually increasing the pressure on the teeth to continue moving them into straighter positions.
+After our Boerne orthodontist Dr. Katie Vo fits a patient with traditional metal braces, the archwire begins to apply light, constant pressure on the teeth, forcing them to reposition.
+When the patient returns to our office for future periodic visits, Dr. Vo will fit the patient with varying types and sizes of the archwire, gradually increasing the pressure on the teeth to continue moving them into straighter positions.